skeeto/javadoc-lookup/README.md

 (global-set-key (kbd "C-h j") 'javadoc-lookup)
 ````

+An index for the core Java classes (i.e. java.*) is provided
-You need to tell javadoc-lookup what you would like to have
+built-in.
+Beyond this, you'll want to tell javadoc-lookup what else
+you would like to have indexed.
-indexed.
 There are two ways to do this.
-You can point it to the root
+You can
-of a library's documentation on your filesystem.
-For example,
+point it to the root of a library's documentation on your
+filesystem.
+For example (the first entry here will replace the
+built-in index),

 ```el
 (javadoc-add-roots "/usr/share/doc/openjdk-6-jdk/api"